Trash Free Waters

 Most of the trash that pollutes our rivers, lakes, estuaries, and oceans comes from sources on land.
 Plastic trash, in particular, threatens human health, aquatic ecosystems, and the economy.
 EPA’s Trash Free Waters program is reducing the volume of trash entering our waters by working with partners to implement collaborative solutions that target land-based sources.
-View the EPA's Trash Free Waters Program Brochure (pdf) to learn more.
+View the EPA Trash Free Waters Brochure (pdf) or Trash Free Waters Program Factsheet (pdf) to learn more.

 Join the Trash Free Waters Email List: Sign up and gain access to Trash Free Waters newsletters, updates, and event invitations.